patlolla-sai-charan-reddy/Web-Application-HTML5-CSS3-JQUERY/README.md

 # Web-Application-
 HTML5, CSS3, JQUERY and Related Documentation

-This application is specifically for someone who just want to go back to html5 and css3 to refresh there knowledge.
+This application is specifically for someone who just want to check html5 and css3, refresh your knowledge!